ibm-cloud-docs/monitoring/monitor/captures.md

 4. Click the actions icon ![Three dots icon](images/actions.png) and select **Sysdig capture**.

-    The *Sysdig Capture* window opens.
+    The capture window opens.

-5. In the *Sysdig Capture* window, define the following parameters:
+5. In the capture window, define the following parameters:

     1. In the field *Capture path and name*, enter the name of the capture file.
 You can leave the default value or modify it.
 The default name includes the date and the timestamp when the capture is created.